yusefmosiah/Choir.chat/docs/levels/all.md

 The mathematical properties of the system encompass energy conservation, described by ∂E/∂t + ∇·j = 0, guiding our understanding of value conservation in the network.
 Phase coherence, expressed through ⟨Ψ₁|Ψ₂⟩ = ∫ Ψ₁*(x)Ψ₂(x)dx, provides a model for team alignment and consensus.
 Pattern evolution follows ∂P/∂t = D∇²P + f(P), offering insights into how patterns strengthen across the network.

 This theoretical foundation combines precise economic calculations with rich conceptual models, creating a system that bridges practical implementation with elegant theory.
-Built on quantum mechanics for pricing, wave mechanics for events, field theory for patterns, and network dynamics for evolution, the system achieves both practical effectiveness and theoretical sophistication.
+Built on quantum mechanics for pricing, wave mechanics for state changes, field theory for patterns, and network dynamics for evolution, the system achieves both practical effectiveness and theoretical sophistication.
+The initial implementation will focus on core functionality while laying the groundwork for this more sophisticated architecture to evolve naturally over time.
 The true innovation lies in this seamless integration of precise implementations with powerful conceptual models, enabling a system that operates effectively while maintaining theoretical rigor.

 === File: docs/theory_harmonic_intelligence.md ===